Ultimate List of Things to Do in Atlanta with Kids

 Piedmont Park (Noguchi Playscape)

-The Noguchi Playscape is located near the 12th Street gate.
-The geometrically shaped, modernist playground includes a soaring swing set, slide, sandpit, climbing dome and more – made of bright and exciting colors.
+The Noguchi Playscape is located near the 12th Street gate of Piedmont Park.
+The geometrically shaped, modernist playground includes a soaring swing set, slide, sandpit, climbing dome and more – all made of bright and exciting colors.

 Springvale Park in Inman Park